UAS or UNI: A comparison

 You need a graduation certificate (for Austria and Germany: Matura and Abitur), a Berufsreifeprüfung (short version of a high school graduation) or a student permit certificate for both UAS and universities.

-Universities of Applied Sciences only allow a limited amount of new students per year.
-Therefore, every UAS has some kind of admission process, mostly consisting of admission tests and application interviews.
+Universities of Applied Sciences only accept a limited number of new students per year.
+That’s why every UAS has an admission procedure and application process, mostly in the form of admission tests and application interviews.

 5. Job opportunities and career start